Section 3: Inventive step

 The patentee in her patent has told the skilled man nothing which he did not know before, to whit, that in the engine space of a basic production model he could put a diesel engine, if he wanted to.
 Whether it was worth doing that or not is another matter.
 Whether he thinks it will sell or not, that is another matter

 It is also unsound to fasten on the word “step” and to look at the steps which were actually taken by the inventor; this interpretation places too much weight on the choice of the particular word “step” whereas the word used in the French and German texts of the corresponding provisions of the European Patent Convention means “activity” (judgment of Court of Appeal in Genentech Inc’s Patent RPC 147 at page 275).
-It is necessary to ask by what routes it would have been possible for the skilled man to proceed to the goal (ie the invention) from the starting point, considering how obstacles might be overcome or avoided on any such route, not only that followed by the inventor.
+It is necessary to ask by what routes it would have been possible for the skilled person to proceed to the goal (ie the invention) from the starting point, considering how obstacles might be overcome or avoided on any such route, not only that followed by the inventor.

 Structured approach needed when assessing obviousness